The Swimmer (1968 film)

-The Swimmer is a 1968 American drama film starring Burt Lancaster.
-The film was written and directed by Academy Award-nominated husband-and-wife team of Eleanor Perry (screenplay adaptation) and Frank Perry (director).
-The story is based on the 1964 short story "The Swimmer" by John Cheever, which appeared in the July 18, 1964, issue of The New Yorker.
-The 95-minute movie adds new characters and scenes consistent with those in the original 12-page short story.
+The Swimmer is a 1968 American drama film directed by Frank Perry.
+Starring Burt Lancaster in the title role, the film is based on the 1964 short story "The Swimmer" by John Cheever (which originally appeared in the July 18, 1964, issue of The New Yorker) as adapted by Eleanor Perry.

 Plot

-In a woodland, bordering a well-off suburb in Connecticut, a fit and tanned New York advertising executive, Ned Merrill, emerges wearing only a bathing suit.
-He drops by a pool party held by old friends and they offer him a cocktail while nursing hangovers from the night before.
-Ned recollects an adventure he and a friend had once had swimming up the clean green headwaters of a local river.
-As they share more stories, Ned realizes there is a series of backyard swimming pools that could form a "river" back to his house, making it possible for him to "swim his way home".
-Ned dives into the pool, emerging at the other end and begins his journey.
+In a well-off suburb in Connecticut, New York advertising executive Ned Merrill emerges from the woods wearing only a bathing suit.
+He drops by a pool party held by old friends who offer him a cocktail while nursing hangovers from the night before.
+Ned recollects an adventure he and a friend once had swimming up the clean green headwaters of a local river.
+As they share more stories, Ned realizes that a series of backyard swimming pools could form a "river" back to his house, making it possible for him to "swim his way home".
+Ned swims across the pool and begins his journey.
 Ned's behavior perplexes his friends.

 As Ned travels, he encounters other neighbors.
-He meets 20-year-old Julie Ann Hooper, who used to babysit his daughters (whom he repeatedly refers to as "at home playing tennis"), and reveals his plan to her; she joins him.
+Among them is 20-year-old Julie Ann Hooper, who used to babysit his daughters (who he repeatedly says are "at home playing tennis"), and reveals his plan to her; she joins him.
 They crash another pool party and sip champagne.
+The pair run around in a horse hurdle ring before Ned suffers an injury jumping over a tall obstacle, which he downplays.
 While chatting in a grove of trees, Julie reveals that she had a schoolgirl crush on Ned.
-After she tells him about two sexual incidents in her workplace, Ned begins talking about how he will protect her, making plans for the two of them.
-Discomfited by his intimate approaches, Julie runs away.
+After she tells him about some uncomfortable incidents in her workplace, Ned begins talking about how he will protect her.
+Discomfited by his sudden intimacy, Julie runs away.

 Ned meets the Hallorans, a wealthy older couple who are nudists.
-They are unbothered by his eccentric behavior but also unimpressed by his posturing.
+They are unbothered by his eccentric behavior but unimpressed by his posturing, and are suspicious that he wants to ask them for money.
 He then encounters Kevin Gilmartin Jr., a lonely young boy, whom he tries to teach how to swim.
-They use an abandoned, empty pool, which Ned urges Kevin to imagine is filled with water.
+They use an abandoned, empty pool, which Ned tells Kevin to imagine is filled with water.
 Kevin warms to this method, and soon is "swimming" the length of the empty pool.
-As Ned takes his leave, he glances back and sees Kevin bouncing on the diving board over the deep end of the empty pool.
+As Ned takes his leave, he glances back and sees Kevin bouncing on the diving board over the deep end of the pool.
 He rushes back to remove him from the diving board, then departs.